openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

   Either globally or domain unique project name, depending on owning domain.

+Optional attributes:

 - `domain_id` (string)

-  References the domain which owns the project.
+  References the domain which owns the project; if a domain is not specified by the client, the Identity service implementation will default it to the domain to which the client's token is scoped.

-Optional attributes:

 - `description` (string)